MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 1. In the **Field Properties** dialog, clear the **Display label on the form** check box.

 1. Select the **Web** option for the control.
-For the Enrichment control, select which enrichment type to display in your widget by changing to property “enrichmentType”.
-You need add a separate enrichment control for each enrichment type that you want to display.
+For the Enrichment control, select which enrichment type you want to display by configuring the **enrichmentType** field.
+You need to add a separate enrichment control for each enrichment type.

 1. Select **Save** and **Publish** to publish the updated contact form.